 That’s about it for this time, hopefully there will be volume two which is not so long and much more cleaner 😉

-Chefs also come back home and cook for their family and friends.
-Family & friends look forward to the cooking on the weekend, the “specials” with great excitement.
+Chefs come back home and cook for their family and friends.
+They look forward to the cooking on the weekend, the “specials” with great excitement.
 It is a place where there is love & gratitude.
 No pressure to deliver award winning recipes, just a good meal with jokes and banter.
 I think there is something beautiful in that.

 A lot of Software engineers seem to have gotten into this mentality where things have almost always become about scale.
 Scale in terms of users & scale in terms of feature set.